Minimality of topological matrix groups and Fermat primes: Minimality properties of and

 A subgroup $H$ of a Hausdorff topological group $(G, \tau)$ is called \textit{strongly closed}, \cite{DM10} if $H$ is $\sigma$-closed for every Hausdorff group topology $\sigma \subseteq \tau$ on $G$.

-\begin{theorem} Let $\F$ be a local field.
-Then $\SL(n,\F)$ and the projective special linear group $\PSL(n,\F)=\SL(n,\F)/Z(\SL(n,\F)$ are totally minimal for every $n\in \N.$ \end{theorem} \begin{proof} We may assume that $n\geq 2.$ By Fact \ref{fac:simple}, $\PSL(n,\F)$ is simple so it suffices to prove that $\PSL(n,\F)$ is minimal.
-By Theorem \ref{thm:qbycen}, $G :=\SUT(2,\F)/Z(\SL(n,\F))$ is minimal.
+0.2cm \begin{theorem} Let $\F$ be a local field.
+Then $\SL(n,\F)$ and the projective special linear group $\PSL(n,\F)=\SL(n,\F)/Z(\SL(n,\F))$ are totally minimal for every $n\in \N.$ \end{theorem} \begin{proof} We may assume that $n\geq 2.$ By Fact \ref{fac:simple}, $\PSL(n,\F)$ is simple so it suffices to prove that $\PSL(n,\F)$ is minimal.
+By Theorem \ref{thm:qbycen}, $G :=\STP(2,\F)/Z(\SL(n,\F))$ is minimal.
 So, in particular, $G$ is relatively minimal in $\PSL(n,\F)$.
 Furthermore, $G$ is also sup-complete since $G$ is locally compact.
 So we obtain that $G$ is strongly closed.
 Then the subgroup $G$ is also co-minimal in $\PSL(n,\F)$, being co-compact by Iwasawa decomposition.
 It follows from Fact \ref{MER} that $\PSL(n,\F)$ is minimal.
 By Fact \ref{fac:cns}, $\SL(n,\F)$ is totally minimal. \end{proof}

 \begin{remark} Bader and Gelander (\cite[Corollary 5.3]{BG}) recently proved that every separable quasi-semisimple group is totally minimal.
-It follows from \cite[Ch.
-I, Proposition (1.2.1)]{MA} that every Zariski-connected semi-simple group (e.g., $\SL(n,\F)$) over a local field $\F$ is quasi-semisimple.
-In particular, it follows that for every local field $\F$ (so also when $char(\F)=2$) the groups $\SL(n,\F)$ and $\PSL(n,\F)$ are totally minimal. \end{remark}
+Then by \cite[Ch.
+I, Proposition (1.2.1)]{MA} every Zariski-connected semi-simple group (e.g., $\SL(n,\F)$) over a local field $\F$ is quasi-semisimple.
+It follows that for every local field $\F$ (so also when $\mathrm{char}(\F)=2$) the groups $\SL(n,\F)$ and $\PSL(n,\F)$ are totally minimal. \end{remark}

-The following concept has a key role in the Total Minimality Criterion. \begin{definition} A subgroup $H$ of a topological group $G$ is totally dense if for every closed normal subgroup $L$ of $G$ the intersection $L \cap H$ is dense in $L.$ \end{definition} \begin{fact} \cite[Total Minimality Criterion]{DP} Let $H$ be a dense subgroup of a topological group $G$.
+The following concept has a key role in the Total Minimality Criterion. \begin{definition} A subgroup $H$ of a topological group $G$ is totally dense if for every closed normal subgroup $L$ of $G$ the intersection $L \cap H$ is dense in $L.$ \end{definition}

+\begin{fact} \cite[Total Minimality Criterion]{DP} Let $H$ be a dense subgroup of a topological group $G$.
 Then $H$ is totally minimal if and only if $G$ is totally minimal and $H$ is totally dense in $G$. \end{fact}

-In the sequel we no longer assume that $char(\F)\neq 2$ in view of Remark \ref{rem:BG}.
+In the sequel we no longer assume that $\mathrm{char}(\F)\neq 2$ in view of Remark \ref{rem:BG}.